productinfo/charts-pie-chart-labels/README.md

-Shinobi Charts/Grids/Essentials Project Title (Objective-C/Xamarin/Android)
+ShinobiCharts Pie Chart Labels (Objective-C)
 =====================

-Description of project (include link to blog post if there is one)
+This app builds on the PieChart demo shipped with ShinobiCharts, to fully customize the pie and donut chart labels and even move them out of the slices!
+There is an accompanying blog post [here](http://www.shinobicontrols.com/blog/posts/2012/08/06/pie-chart-labels-that-are-out-of-this-slice/).

 ![Screenshot](screenshot.png?raw=true)

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts/Grids/Essentials.
-If you don't have it yet, you can download a free trial from the [ShinobiCharts/Grids/Essentials website](link to appropriate section).
+In order to build this project you'll need a copy of ShinobiCharts.
+If you don't have it yet, you can download a free trial from the [ShinobiCharts website](http://www.shinobicontrols.com/shinobicharts/).

 Once you've downloaded and unzipped ShinobiCharts/Grids/Essentials, open up the project in XCode, and drag ShinobiCharts/Grids/Essentials.embeddedframework from the finder into Xcode's 'frameworks' group, and XCode will sort out all the header and linker paths for you.

-**Delete the inappropriate sections (and alter the chart/grid name in the sample code if appropriate):**

 If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the chart is initialised:

-    chart.licenseKey=@"your license key";

-If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the grid is initialised:
+To do so, open up ViewController.m and edit the following line:

-    grid.licenseKey=@"your license key";

-If you’re using the trial version you’ll need to add your license key.
-To do so, open up AppDelegate.m, import <ShinobiEssentials/SEssentials.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:

-    #import <ShinobiEssentials/SEssentials.h>

-    @implementation AppDelegate

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-    {
-        [SEssentials setLicenseKey:@"your license key"];
-        …
-    }
+    //Enter your trial license key here
+    NSString *licenseKey = @"";

 Contributing
 ------------